iftekhar-coder/Sidebar/Readme.md

 ##  Features

-- Slide-in / slide-out sidebar functionality
+- Slide-in / slide-out sidebar functionality without using javaScript
 - Smooth transitions using pure CSS
 - Clean and modern UI
-- No JavaScript required

 ##  Technologies Used